n7tae/urfd/README.md

 sudo apt install nlohmann-json3-dev
 ```

-### DVIN support (optional, but highly recommended)
+### Ham-DHT support (optional, but highly recommended)

-**DVIN**, the Digital Voice Information Network, is implemented using a distributed hash table provided by OpenDHT.
+**Ham-DHT**, a DHT network for hams, is implemented using a distributed hash table provided by OpenDHT.

 OpenDHT is available [here](https://github./com/savoirfairelinux/opendht.git).
 Building and installing instructions are in the [OpenDHT Wiki](https://github.com/savoirfairelinux/opendht/wiki/Build-the-library).
 Pascal support and proxy-server support (RESTinio) is not required for urfd and so can be considered optional.
 With this in mind, this should work on Debian/Ubuntu-based systems: